How To Easy Liquid Chrome Ombre On Structured Overlay Natural Nails

 The Step-By-Step:

-Remove any old product and smooth your nails out, then remove dry skin, do your cuticle work, and get them nice and clean ready for product application.
+Remove any old product smooth your nails out, then do your cuticle work, and get them nice and clean ready for product application.

-After clear gel application, I applied two coats of color Lychee Nude #199 by Kokoist (my favorite color in the world!).
+After clear gel application, I applied two coats of color Lychee Nude #199 by Kokoist (my favorite Kokoist nude!).
 You can use any color for this design’s background, but I recommend your favorite nude color.

 To start working with the chrome liquids, apply one coat of Non-wipe topcoat to your nails and cure in the lamp for 60 seconds.
 This allows the chrome to burnish on very smoothly.
 With the liquid chrome, there’s no need to half-cure your top gel, so go ahead and do a full cure.